fusiondirectory/fusiondirectory-dev-manual/source/fusiondirectory-orchestrator/development/orchDevPlugin.rst

         return [];
     }

-**Explanation:**
-- This method allows deleting records, such as removing a scheduled task.
-- The ``$data`` array should contain information about what needs to be deleted.
-- The method should return an array confirming the **successful deletion**.

 ----------------------------------
 5. Handling PATCH Requests
 ----------------------------------

-The **PATCH method** is used to update specific fields of an existing record.
+The **PATCH method** updates specific fields of an existing record.

+It can also be used to **trigger execution** of specific elements without necessarily updating data.

 .. code-block:: php